Quickstart

 when you send a domain using the prefilledDomain variable.
 You’ll need to

-handle validation in your application’s UI.userId
+handle validation in your application’s UI.Add a userId

 to the configuration object.
 This should be the same ID that the backend of your application uses.